-Mikhail Gorbachev: It Appears ‘The World Is Preparing for War’
+Mikhail Gorbachev: It Appears ‘the World Is Preparing for War’

 While he and President Ronald Reagan agreed in 1985 “that a nuclear war cannot be won and must never be fought,” now, “the nuclear threat once again seems real,” with “advocates for arms build-up and the military-industrial complex [...] rubbing their hands.”
 And that, he declares, is absolutely the wrong direction to solve the world’s ills.
 Instead, war of any kind must be abolished, he writes:

-He called on the United Nations Security Council to adopt a resolution—which should be put forth by U.S. President Donald Trump and Russian President Vladimir Putin—that restates that “a nuclear war cannot be won and must never be fought. “
+He called on the United Nations Security Council to adopt a resolution—which should be put forth by U.S. President Donald Trump and Russian President Vladimir Putin—that restates that “a nuclear war cannot be won and must never be fought.”

 In 2014 Gorbachev warned that the world was “on the brink of a new Cold War”—a situation fueled in part by the U.S. being “tortured by triumphalism.”